Exploring the Upper Amazon and Peru's Pacaya-Samiria Reserve

 The Amazon is a highly dynamic environment, where an incredible sighting can occur at any moment.
 So the fact that your photo instructor is also a skilled naturalist is invaluable.
 They will help you better understand the wildlife of the Amazon, so you can be at the right place at the right time to capture amazing behavior – whether you’re shooting from the ship’s deck, a skiff or out on a jungle walk.
 Aboard the Delfin II’s Amazon Expedition, you’ll not only have the experience of a lifetime, you’ll have the shots to prove it.

 So, if the Amazon is on your list and you enjoy capturing great photos on your travels be sure to consider the Delfin II as a perfect option.
-For more details review these trips on our Website using the link below, or contact one of our travel experts toll-free 1 877 412-8527 (inside the US and Canada), or 206 547-0700.
+For more details review these trips on our Website using the links below, or contact one of our travel experts toll-free at 1 877 412-8527 (inside the US and Canada), or 206 547-0700.
 We look forward to helping you plan your next trip of a lifetime to the world’s greatest rainforest, The Amazon.

 All the best,